CharlesHolmes/aspnet-core-web-api-metrics-demo/README.md

 1. bash, Docker, AWS CLI v2, and jq are installed on your computer
 1. You have a Datadog region and API key.
-1. Yu are logged in with the AWS CLI.
+1. You are logged in with the AWS CLI.

 ### Deployment